 “juste un clou” by cartier, a liberating road movie

 A publicity campaign that echoes the ebullience of early 70s New York, where the first "Nail Bracelet" was born.
-In 1971, Cartier launched a bracelet with an industrial inspiration: a plain bangle bringing together opposing forces: the rounded and the sharp, protection and action.
+In 1971, Cartier launches a bracelet with an industrial inspiration: a plain bangle bringing together opposing forces: the rounded and the sharp, protection and action.
 Luxury Do-It-Yourself.
-Its creator Aldo Cipullo declared that, "The hardware store is my second home."
-This was the moment when Robert Mapplethorpe discovered photography when he borrowed his friend Sandy Daley's Polaroid camera -- Patti Smith was his first model; Warhol created his Flowers series, a symbol of the hippie counterculture of the 60s and 70s.
-"Just a nail" reflected the anti-conformist energy that fueled New York.
+Its creator Aldo Cipullo declares that, "The hardware store is my second home".
+This is the moment when Robert Mapplethorpe discovers photography when he borrows his friend Sandy Daley's Polaroid camera -- Patti Smith is his first model; Warhol creates his Flowers series, a symbol of the hippie counterculture of the 60s and 70s.
+"Just a nail" reflects the anti-conformist energy that fuels New York.
 A simple nail transformed into a precious object.
-Sophistication twisted from the casual that echoes with pop art.
+Sophistication twisted from the casual that echoes with Pop art.

-IAldo Cipullo revolutionized the codes of classical jewelry and facilitated a critical exploration of the definition of the jewel in the following decades.
-At the start of the 70s, Cipullo was a regular of New York's clubs alongside Liza Minnelli, Andy Warhol and Ian Schrager, future founder of Studio 54.
-Much like Warhol -- a major client of Cartier's -- the designer was immersed both in the underground and the establishment.
-Navigating between both worlds, like "Juste un clou," the jewel became an encapsulation of his life.
-A crude and precious piece of jewelry, a stylistic oxymoron.
+In 1971, this artistic current became widely accepted, this "elitisation" of popular culture that draws its material from everyday objects.
+Aldo Cipullo revolutionises the codes of classical jewellery and facilitates a critical exploration of the definition of the jewel in the following decades.
+At the start of the 70s, Cipullo is a regular of New York's clubs alongside Liza Minnelli, Andy Warhol and Ian Schrager, future founder of Studio 54.
+Much like Warhol -- a major client of Cartier's -- the designer is immersed both in the underground and the establishment.
+Navigating between both worlds, like "Juste un clou", the jewel becomes a mise en abyme of his life.
+A crude and precious piece of jewellery, a stylistic oxymoron.
 A unisex bracelet -- preceding the punk movement -- fully relevant in our era.

-Cartier's "Nail Bracelet" charms the new generation that recognizes itself in its creative audacity and androgynous design.
-A generation both heir to and nostalgic for its avant-garde history.
-Indeed, the 1970s are in the top tier of the nostalgia charts; they appear less corseted and regulated than the 2010s.
+Cartier's "Nail Bracelet" charms the new generation that recognises itself in its creative audacity and androgynous design.
+A generation both heir to and nostalgic of its avant-garde history.
+Indeed, the 1970s are in the top tier of the nostalgia charts; they appear less corseted and regulated than the 2010's.
 It's no surprise then that this golden age of creativity currently enjoys a resurgence of interest.